What is the City of Blue Ash doing to combat the spread of COVID-19 (Coronavirus)?

 (Updated March 25, 2020) BAFD seeking donations of masks and gowns.

 (Updated March 31, 2020) Has your child's birthday party been cancelled by COVID-19?
 The Blue Ash Police and Fire Departments want to cheer them up with a lights-and-sirens birthday parade!

-The City will continue to communicate with the public about COVID-19 information sources on social media.
+The City will continue to communicate with the public about COVID-19 information sources through social media, websites, and e-newsletters.
 If there are cancellations/closures directly related to the City of Blue Ash they will be posted on social media and the City website.
 Any calls/inquiries directly relating to the spread of the virus will be referred to the Ohio Department of Health hotline 1-833-4-ASK-ODH and to the Hamilton County Health Department.
 See links at the top of this page.

 (Updated May 29, 2020) The City is sending e-newsletters frequently to keep residents up-to-date on plans and changes due to COVID-19.